bishDOTexe/one-stop-recon/README.md

 ./OneStopRecon.sh (target)

-Note: (target) is in the format of a domain name, such as 'google.com'
+(target) is in the format of a domain name, such as 'google.com'

+<h2>Additional Comments</h2>

+* This is a work-in-progress.
+Additional updates/changes are subject to author.
+* Script does not currently verify whether tools being used are currently installed
+  * Tools currently in-use by script: 'whois', 'subfinder', 'assetfinder', 'gowitness'
+* Be sure to run script from location where you would like directories to be created as they are created in current working directory.